-At their most basic, a sales quota is a target that your sales team must meet in a specific time period.
-They’re set by management as a way to encourage the team to meet sales targets, which are often tied to the overarching business goals your company has for any given year.
+At their most basic, a sales quota is a target that your sales team must meet in a specific period of time.
+They’re set by sales management as a way to encourage the team to meet sales targets, which are often tied to the overarching business goals your company has for any given year.

-To help give you a better understanding of sales quotas, let’s take a look at the multiple types of quotas and what you need to consider when setting quotas.
+To help give you a better understanding of sales quotas and quota attainment, let’s take a look at the multiple types of quotas and what you need to consider when setting sales quotas.

 Sales quotas must be tied to performance measures

 Sales quotas are not always based on revenue, although that tends to be the most common objective when reviewing and setting sales goals.
 There are many different performance measures that sales reps are evaluated on.
 Choosing the right sales performance measures should start with understanding your business objectives and the type of activity that each of your reps is engaged with.
 Being clear on sales processes too will assist in sales performance management.

 For example, if pure sales growth is your objective then you should set quotas around revenue, but if profitability is your main goal you should set quotas based on margin.

 Let’s look at a few different common types of sales performance measures that you could set quotas around.